pythoshell/pytest/py_test/README.md

 Hello guys testing the commit now to GUI why things are not changes

-**git add .       # Stage all changes git commit -m "committing Here" git push origin main**
+** git add .       # Stage all changes
+git commit -m "web Scraping"
+git push origin main **
 DEV  branch changes going to be pushed

 **How to install Pytest**